 Indiana: The season for Canada geese may extend for 70 days, except in the SJBP Zone, where the season may not exceed 50 days.
 The daily bag limit is 2 Canada geese.

-Iowa: The season may extend for 60 days.
+Iowa: The season for Canada geese may extend for 90 days.
 The daily bag limit is 2 Canada geese.